Aizistral-Studios/Fetch-Deploy/README.md

 ```

 ## 2. Create GitHub repository with your website
 Should be easy enough.
 If you use static website generator - your repository should have everything that is necessary to build a website.
-Pre-built websites that don't use generators are currently not supported.
+Pre-built websites that don't use generators are not specifically supported, but you can nevertheless create workflow to upload repository contents as artifact as outlined below.

 ## 3. Add action workflow to build the website
 This will be specific to particular generator you use.
 For [aizistral.com](https://aizistral.com) I use [lemonarc/jekyll-action](https://github.com/marketplace/actions/jekyll-action), which simply builds a website without pushing it's contents anywhere by itself: [aizistral.com/.github/workflows/build.yml](https://github.com/Aizistral-Studios/aizistral.com/blob/master/.github/workflows/build.yml)